OpenMS/OpenMS-docs/docs/index.rst

 three clause BSD license and runs under Windows, macOS, and Linux.

-It comes with a vast variety of pre-built and ready-to-use tools for proteomics and metabolomics data analysis (TOPPTools) as well as powerful 1D, 2D and 3D visualization (TOPPView).
+It comes with a vast variety of pre-built and ready-to-use tools for proteomics and metabolomics data analysis tools as well as powerful 1D, 2D and 3D visualization tools.

 OpenMS offers analyses for various quantitation protocols, including label-free quantitation, SILAC, iTRAQ, TMT, SRM, SWATH, etc.

-It provides built-in algorithms for de-novo identification and database search, as well as adapters to other state-of-the art tools like X!Tandem, Mascot, OMSSA, etc. It supports easy integration of OpenMS built tools into workflow engines like KNIME, Galaxy, WS-Pgrade, and TOPPAS via the TOPPtools concept and a unified parameter handling via a 'common tool description' (CTD) scheme.
+OpenMS provides built-in algorithms for de-novo identification and database search, as well as adapters to other state-of-the art tools like X!Tandem, Mascot, OMSSA, etc. It supports easy integration of OpenMS built tools into workflow engines like KNIME, Galaxy, WS-Pgrade, and TOPPAS via the TOPP tools concept and a unified parameter handling via a 'common tool description' (CTD) scheme.

 With pyOpenMS, OpenMS offers Python bindings to a large part of the OpenMS API